fletchjp/MERG-Arduino-Software/README.md

  ## Software

  The only software I will keep here are general purpose utilities and simple examples to demonstrate errors.

+ ### LCDshieldButtonsSerial

+ This is a code to demonstrate the use of a shield with a 1602 display and 5 buttons attached to an Arduino UNO.
+It has been adapted from one in the public domain to add serial output.

+ HARDWARE: D1 Robot shield.
+Note that the screw on the blue block may need turning to get the contrast set so that a display is visible.

+ SOFTWARE: LiquidCrystal library

  ## Editors